About the Battle

-On May 10, 1864, the VMI Corps of Cadets was ordered to join Gen. John C. Breckinridge's Southwest Virginia forces with the expectation of a coming battle in the upper Shenandoah Valley.
-After marching nearly 85 miles northward, the entire Corps
+On May 10, 1864, the VMI Corps of Cadets was ordered to join Gen. John C. Breckinridge's Confederate forces near Staunton, Virginia.
+After marching nearly 85 miles northward, the Corps

-Taking heavy fire from the Union, the Confederate front line was severed, creating a gap of some 350 feet.
-Originally, Breckenridge refused the advice of one of his officers to send in the Corps, saying, “This will not do. … I cannot expose them to
+Gen. Franz Sigel's Union troops atop Bushong's Hill raked the Confederate line with cannon and musketry creating an ugly gap in the line.
+Originally, Breckenridge refused the advice of Major Charles Semple to send in the Corps, saying, “This will not do. … I cannot expose them to

 such a fire as our center will receive.”
-Breckenridge soon realized he had no choice, and he reluctantly ordered the the cadets to fill the gap.
+Breckenridge soon realized he had no choice, and reluctantly ordered the cadets to fill the gap.

-Remarkably, the cadets closed the gap, allowing the Confederate forces to regroup and push back the Union army.
+Remarkably, the cadets helped close the gap, allowing the Confederate forces to regroup and push back the Union army.
 Eventually, Breckenridge forced Sigel and his men to retreat, securing

 the battlefield and the Valley for the Confederacy.

 Many cadets lost their footwear in the freshly plowed soil, turned to thick mud after several days of rain.
-That battlefield became known as the “Field of Lost Shoes.”
-The cadet charge, and the shoe-scattered field, are depicted in a painting, New Market Battle, by Benjamin West Clinedinst, VMI Class of 1880, a dominant feature in Jackson Memorial Hall since its unveiling in 1914.
+That section of the battlefield became known as the “Field of Lost Shoes.”
+The cadet charge, and the shoeless field, are depicted in a painting, New Market Battle, by Benjamin West Clinedinst, VMI Class of 1880, a dominant feature in Jackson Memorial Hall since its unveiling in 1914.